Ultimate Guide to ARF Charges

 Frequently Asked ARF Charge-Related Questions:

-Some people may wonder why the financial advisor should receive an ongoing payment once their ARF has already been set up.
+Some people may wonder why the financial broker or advisor should receive an ongoing payment once their ARF has already been set up.
 The answer is that ongoing service is paramount to the prudent investment management of your ARF over its lifetime.
 However, for ARF investments of less than 100K an execution-only service may be suitable.

 What is meant by the AMC?

-What is meant by a service charge?
+What is meant by a broker service charge?

 A service or support commission is an annual percentage charge levied against your ARF fund to pay your broker or advisor for ongoing support over the lifetime of your ARF investment, it is built into your AMC i.e. FMC + Broker Support Charge = AMC.